 J.E.
 Allen was the first family member to join the American Aberdeen-Angus Breeders’ Association in 1928.
-Now the fourth, fifth, and sixth generations of Angus breeders are involved in the operation.
+Now ninety years later the fourth, fifth, and sixth generations of Angus breeders are involved in the operation.

 The third generation, J.L.
 Hoskins, purchased his first registered Angus heifers in 1940 for $100 a head.
 J.L. married Evelyn Allen in 1946 and joined Evelyn’s mother and father, Herman and Hazel Allen, on the current home place farm.
 In 1949 a daughter, Donna Carolyn, was born.